fibanez6/ai_samples/README_repos.md

 - **[Agentic RAG for Dummies](https://github.com/GiovanniPasq/agentic-rag-for-dummies)** - Build a production-ready Agentic RAG system with LangGraph, conversation memory, and human-in-the-loop query clarification
 - **[RAG From Scratch](https://github.com/langchain-ai/rag-from-scratch/tree/main?tab=readme-ov-file)** - Build an understanding of RAG from scratch, starting with the basics of indexing, retrieval, and generation.

+## 💻 Applications
+- **[Azure AI Travel Agents](https://github.com/Azure-Samples/azure-ai-travel-agents)** - The AI Travel Agents is a modular reference application that leverages multiple AI agents to enhance travel agency operations
+- **[Weather App for ChatGPT](https://github.com/anthonychu/chatgpt-app-weather-functions-selfhosted)** - A ChatGPT app that provides current weather information with an interactive widget, built using the OpenAI Apps SDK and deployed to Azure Functions.
+- **[Agentic Popup shop](https://github.com/tonybaloney/agentic-popup-shop)** - This is a multi-service application designed to showcase integration of agents into an existing application.

 ## 💻 Implementation Examples

 ### OpenAI & Azure OpenAI